 Tourist Attraction Availability

-The Busan metropolitan area has a population of nearly 3.5 million, the second most populous area in Korea.
+The Busan metropolitan area has a population of 3.6 million, the second most populous area in Korea.
 With that number of people calling the city home, it ensures there’s no real “off” season.
 While outdoor landmarks such as beaches or temples are open year round, they may occasionally close due to inclement winter weather or summer typhoons.

 With the average temperature hovering around 38 degrees F, you’d think the crowds would be minimal in January in a town that’s mainly known for beaches.
 But this month marks the winter school holidays in South Korea, which adds a handful of domestic tourists to the city’s already buzzing population.
 Busan can get crowded and expensive when Seollal falls at the end of January, which it does every few years.